-Prerequisites: BIO 206 and CHEM 252 Lecture and lab
+Prerequisites: BIO 206 and CHEM 252

 BIO 416 Comparative Animal Physiology

 A comparative approach to the basic physiological processes of animals.
 Emphasis on the functional modifications animals develop in order to cope with their environment.
 Prerequisites: Two years of biology and CHEM 252 Lecture and lab